 The payments our named executives receive upon termination or change in control are based on provisions included in employment agreements and individual equity award agreements.
 We enter into employment agreements with our named executive officers to provide a form of protection for the Company through restrictive covenant provisions; each of the agreements contains post-termination restrictive covenants, including a covenant not to compete, non-solicitation covenants, and a non-disparagement covenant, each of which lasts for two years after termination.
 Employment agreements also aid in retention of senior leadership by providing the individual with comfort that he will be treated fairly in the event of a termination not for cause or under a change in control situation.
-The change in control provision included in each named executive officer's agreement requires a double trigger in order to receive any payment in the event of a change in control situation.
-First, a change in control must occur, and second, the individual must terminate his employment for good reason or the Company must terminate his employment without cause within six months prior to or two years following the change in control event.
-We believe providing change in control protection encourages our named executives to pursue and facilitate transactions that are in the best interests of stockholders while not granting executives an undeserved windfall.
+The change in control situation.
+First, a change in control must occur, and second, the individual must terminate his employment to receive any payment in the event of a change in control situation.
+First, a change in control must occur, and second, the individual must terminate his employment to be believe providing the change in control protection encourages our named executives to pursue and facilitate transactions that are in the best interests of stockholders while not granting executives an undeserved windfall.